mxrnx/fikaba/README.md

 * Post references (>>###)
 * IP bans
 * noko/nonoko (noko by default)
+* Catalogs

 ### Planned features
 In order of importance:

 1. WebM support
+2. json API
-2. Reporting
+3. Reporting
-3. Inline image expansion
+4. Inline image expansion

 ## Installation
 1. Place the files from this repository in a folder on your webserver and set permissions of that folder to 777